vneiger/pml/NTL-extras/README.md

-# ntl-extra
+# PML (Polynomial Matrix Library)

-Additions to Shoup's NTL, with a focus on univariate polynomial matrices, constant structured matrices, and their applications.
+Additions to Shoup's NTL, with a focus on univariate polynomial matrices, structured matrices, and their applications.

 Authors: Seung Gyu Hyun, Vincent Neiger, Éric Schost